Cannabidiol

 Document TitleYearSource

-Cannabidiol-associated hepatotoxicity: A systematic review and meta-analysis.2023Journal of Internal Medicine
+Cannabidiol-associated hepatotoxicity: a systematic review and meta-analysis.2023Journal of Internal Medicine

 Cannabinoids to improve health-related quality of life in patients with neurological or oncological disease: a meta-analysis.2023Cannabis and Cannabinoid Research